vian21/eshop/README.md

 ### 2. Import **'db.sql'** (which is in the main directory) into your database

 ### 3. Change configuration files
+Configuration file is at '**/modules/config.php**'.
+Insert your database credentials and website url.
 ```php
 <?php
 //Configuration file